Hugohsk99/animesite/docs/ghi.md

 <img src="./Signup.png" />

 ## Login
-When a returning user comes back to the website they will be able to log into their account to access members only access of a customized favorites and watchlist page.
+When a returning user comes back to the website they will be able to log into their account to access members only access of a customized favoritos and watchlist page.
 <img src="./Login.png" />

 ## Account Detail View